The Parent Game

-The Parent Game is an American game show that ran in syndication from 1972–1973.
+The Parent Game is an American game show that ran in syndication from 1972 to 1973.
 The show was hosted by Clark Race, a Los Angeles radio personality, with Johnny Jacobs as the announcer (although Charlie O'Donnell handled these duties on the first two episodes).
 The answers were commented by child psychologist Dorothy Thompson, who did not appear in-studio.

 The series was produced by Chuck Barris Productions.
 The show's theme song would later be used as a cue on the syndicated versions of Barris-produced The Newlywed Game, The Dating Game, and The New Treasure Hunt.

 Gameplay

-The format was very similar to The Newlywed Game, the difference between Newlywed and this show being that that Race would ask three couples a series of multiple-choice questions about their children.
+The format was very similar to The Newlywed Game, the difference between Newlywed and this show being that Race would ask three couples a series of multiple-choice questions about their children.
 Their job was to match answers with a resident child psychologist.

 The first four questions allowed all six players to give individual answers, but on the fifth and final question each couple had to agree on one answer.